mgracer7795/MattGracer-Phase1Project/README.md

 * We dropped the rows that have zeroes in all the injury fields and the uninjured field, because this can mean that the airpcraft was empty which is misleading.
 * NaNs in the four fields of Total.Fatal.Injuries, Total.Serious.Injuries, Total.Minor.Injuries, and Total.Uninjured were replaced with zero assuming that fields were not filled because they were zeros.
 * In the fields Country, Aircraft.damage, Engine.Type, Report.Status, Weather.Condition, and 'Amateur.Built', we replaced NaNs with 'unknown'.
-* in the Number.of.Engines field, we replaced the NaNs with 0 since it is a numeric field.
+* In the Number.of.Engines field, we replaced the NaNs with 0 since it is a numeric field.

 ### Cleaned data description